OpenDriveLab/OccNet/README.md

 ## Task Definition

 Given images from multiple cameras, the goal is to predict the semantics and flow of each voxel grid in the scene.
-The paticipants are required to submit their prediction on `nuScenes OpenOcc test` set.
+The participants are required to submit their prediction on `nuScenes OpenOcc test` set.

 ### Rules for Occupancy and Flow Challenge